MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/convert-energy-function.md

 ## Returns

- Returns the input value converted from one energy unit to another.
+ Returns the input value converted from one energy unit to another, or `null` for invalid units.

 ## Example